What Commercial Auto Insurance Is Required in Wisconsin?

 Wisconsin Commercial Auto Insurance Requirements: Bottom Line

-Wisconsin commercial auto coverage requirements hinge on four variables: vehicle use, weight class, cargo type and whether operations cross state lines.
-Confirm that your policy limits and vehicle classifications match the correct requirement tier for each vehicle in your fleet before renewing or purchasing coverage.
+Wisconsin commercial auto requirements come down to four variables: vehicle use, weight class, cargo type and whether operations cross state lines.
+Before renewing or buying coverage, confirm your policy limits and vehicle classifications match the correct tier for each vehicle in your fleet.

 Wisconsin Commercial Auto Insurance Requirements: Next Steps

-Knowing what the law requires is the starting point, not the finish line.
-Wisconsin's legal minimums represent the bare floor of coverage, and most businesses that depend on their commercial vehicles for revenue need limits well above those state-mandated thresholds.
+Wisconsin's legal minimums are the floor, not the finish line.
+Most businesses that depend on their commercial vehicles for revenue need limits well above the state-mandated thresholds.

 If your goal is legal compliance